 - Real-time inventory reservation

-- Warehouse allocation
+- Warehouse allocation (compare top WMS systems here)

 - Marketplace sync